 With recessions predicted to affect at least a third of the world's population, 2023 looks set to be another challenging year for the staffing industry.
 When the economy declines, so does the demand for workers.
-This makes the idea of hiring new employees seem counterintuitive for some businesses.
 As others tighten their belts and job insecurity looms, shouldn’t your recruitment efforts be curtailed?

 1. Optimize your recruitment processes

 When recruitment is moving at top speed, there is not much time to examine data to determine what is effective and what is not.
 But as recruitment slows down, you have the chance to take a step back and analyze how your processes are working.
 Take a look at how candidates move through the pipeline and identify any bottlenecks that may be impeding progress.
 Here are some questions to ask yourself when evaluating your recruitment practices.

 - How quickly are candidates moving through the pipeline?

 - Where in the process are you losing candidates?

 - Are your recruitment criteria effective in attracting the right candidates?